canonical-web-and-design/docs-demo/pages/snappy-dev/ubuntu_core_desktop.md

 - Gabget snap
 - OS snap

-Ubuntu Core is delivered in the OS snap (see [Kinds of Snaps](../kinds_of_snaps "Kinds of Snaps") for more details on these and the other types of snaps: application snaps).
+Ubuntu Core is delivered in the OS snap (see [Kinds of Snaps](../kinds_of_snaps "Kinds of Snaps") for more details on these and the other types of snaps).

 ## Differences to Ubuntu Desktop